zilch-lang/nstar/README.md

 ## Description

-N* is a linearly typed assembly language (LTAL for short) used as a compilation target for the [https://github.com/nihil-lang/](nihil programming language).
+N* is a typed assembly language (TAL for short) used as a compilation target for the [nihil programming language](https://github.com/nihil-lang).
 It features automatic memory management, an easy to understand type system as well as zero-cost abstractions like structures and unions.

 ## Examples